BenjaminDagg/Macros/README.md

 This program is a script to run in the background of your PC games which makes your character walk around in circles which allows you to be AFK in mulltiplayer games

 ## Usage
-1. run destiny 3
+1. start your game
 2. start GamingMacros.exe
-3. search for destiny 2 in the search box and click start
+3. search for game in the search box and click start
-4. tab back in to Destin 2
+4. tab back in to game

 ## Download